webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 Some details to clarify about what is available within our upcoming provider infrastructure.

-* Is there a local … ?
+Is there a local...?

-** Ubuntu/Debian repository mirror
+* Ubuntu/Debian repository mirror
-** NTP server
+* NTP server
-** SMTP relay or exit relays
+* SMTP relay or exit relays
-** Do you provide/have recommendations regarding VPN deployment for cross-site replication and security?
+* Do you provide/have recommendations regarding VPN deployment for cross-site replication and security?